 The INSTITUTE of BENEDICTINE NUNS OF THE PERPETUAL ADORATION was created in France in the seventeenth century in the heart of the monastic family of Saint Benedict, as a contemplative, cloistered branch, devoted to adoration and reparation.

-IN POLAND, THE FIRST CONVENT of Benedictine of the Most Blessed Sacrament was founded in Warsaw in 1688 by Queen Maria Kazimiera in recognition of the victory of Polish King Jan III Sobieski over the Turks near Vienna (1683).
-The Warsaw convent is one of ten established during the lifetime of Mother Mechtilde.
-She sent nuns from France to this convent in Warsaw, which is the oldest site in Poland of perpetual adoration, lasted every day and night for over three hundred years, thus fulfilling its mission in the Church and the homeland.
+IN POLAND, THE FIRST MONASTERY of Benedictine Nuns of the Most Blessed Sacrament was founded in Warsaw in 1688 by Queen Maria Casimir in recognition of the victory of Polish King John III Sobieski over the Turks near Vienna (1683).
+The Warsaw monastery is one of ten established during the lifetime of Mother Mechtilde.
+She sent nuns from France to this monastery in Warsaw, which is the oldest site in Poland of perpetual adoration, lasted every day and night for over three hundred years, thus fulfilling its mission in the Church and the homeland.
 Only once in its history was the mission interrupted for a short time.
-It was during the Warsaw Uprising in 1944 when the church and convent were completely destroyed, burying in its ruins 35 nuns and a high number of inhabitants of the Old Town.
+It was during the Warsaw Uprising in 1944 when the church and monastery were completely destroyed, burying in its ruins 34 nuns and a high number of inhabitants of the Old Town.

-The second convent in Poland was established in Lvov (currently, in Ukraine) in 1715.
+The second monastery in Poland was established in Lviv (currently, in Ukraine) in 1715.
 In 1946, it was repatriated to the Silesia area, and now it is located in the City of Wrocław.
-The third convent, founded in 1959, is in Siedlce in the Podlasie area.
+The third monastery, founded in 1959, is in Siedlce in the Podlasie area.